Shlok123Shelat/CLIPVisionAlign/README.md

 - **Cross-Attention**: Highest alignment accuracy but memory-intensive.
 - **Sparse Attention**: Most efficient for longer captions.

-*Note: Add specific metrics (e.g., accuracy %) from your experiments.*
+*Specific metrics (e.g., accuracy %) can be found in the project reports located in the `Reports/` directory.*

 ---